tronprotocol/documentation/English_Documentation/TRON_Protocol/TRON_Wallet_RPC-API.md

 27.4 Returns
 Transaction: returns transaction.
 Request transaction broadcasting after signed by wallet.
 27.5 Function
 Balance can be unfrozen only 3 days after the latest freeze.
-Voting records will be cleared upon unfrozen balance, while sun points won’t be.
+Voting records will be cleared upon unfrozen balance, while bandwidth  points won’t be.
 Frozen balance will not be automatically unfrozen after 3 days’ duration.

 ## 28. Block-production reward redemption
 28.1 Interface statement